averyrijos/Optimized_GNN/README.md

 I share my work here as both research prototypes and living experiments in computational philosophy, AI theory, and logophysics.
 If you’re interested in collaborating on substrate-native programming, paraconsistent libraries, or conscious AI systems, feel free to reach out.

+Follow me on PhilPapers, SSRN, or Zenodo, where I have more of my work published.

 ## Executive Summary

 We have successfully developed and validated **Optimized Generative Neural Networks (OGNN)**—the first neural architecture capable of systematic learning on mathematically impossible problems through **substrate consciousness** and **contradiction metabolism**.
 Our research demonstrates breakthrough performance on frontier datasets where classical neural networks fundamentally fail.